Classical Greek 4 lower: module 3

 What level is the course and do I need any particular skills?

-You should have completed Classical 2 module 2 and have a knowledge of Greek grammar as set out in Reading Greek, sections 1-11 or equivalent.
-As this course is taught in English, you should be able to follow verbal and written instructions in English and also to take part in class and group discussions on the readings.
+You should have studied Classical Greek 4 Module 2 or have an equivalent knowledge.
+As this course is taught in English, you should be able to follow verbal and written instructions in English and also take part in class and group discussion around the learning.
+Please look at the rest of the course outline carefully to decide if you may benefit from support with your English skills to help you take part fully in this class.

 How will I be taught, and will there be any work outside the class?